openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/readme.md

 This repo contains scripts and tutorials for object detection models training.

-* [Face Detection](face-detection/readme.md) - models that are able to detect faces on given images.
+* [Face Detection](face-detection/readme.md) - models that are able to detect faces.
 * [Horizontal Text Detection](horizontal-text-detection/readme.md) - model that is able to detect more or less horizontal text with high speed.
-* [Person Detection](person-detection/readme.md) - models that are able to detect persons on given images.
+* [Person Detection](person-detection/readme.md) - models that are able to detect persons.
-* [Vehicle Detection](vehicle-detection/readme.md) - models that are able to detect vehicles on given images.
+* [Vehicle Detection](vehicle-detection/readme.md) - models that are able to detect vehicles.
 * [Vehicle Person Bike Detection](vehicle-person-bike-detection/readme.md) - models that are able to detect 3 classes of objects: person, vehicle, non-vehicle (e.g. bike).

 ## Setup